Guide to Farm Terminology: Dairy Cattle 101 Questions

 Can you explain the process of milk testing and how it ensures the quality and safety of dairy products for consumers?

-As I said before, all milk is checked before it goes to the plant for antibiotics or hormones, and in addition to this the plant tests for a Somatic Cell Score and other pathogenic microbials.
+As I said before, all milk is checked before it goes to the plant for antibiotics or hormones, and in addition to this the plant tests for a Somatic Cell Score and other pathogenic microbial.
 When cows have an infection, whether clinical or subclinical, the white blood cell count in their milk is elevated, and that can be monitored and graded in their Somatic Cell Score.

 Farmers are penalized for high somatic cell counts in their milk, and rewarded for low somatic cell counts.
 If they find other bacteria in the milk, usually from unclean conditions, this is also noted and if it happens subsequently you may lose your ability to sell milk.
 Fortunately for the consumer, this is just precautionary and done to encourage best practices, as all legal milk products are Pasteurized or Ultra-Pasteurized (cooked at 150 degrees to remove pathogens) making it safe.